samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 ```
 1. Here we are dequeing each userCreatedAlbumCell.

-2. Here we create variables to hold an asset, which will be used as each album's cover image.
-And another variable to get each user-created album.
+2. Here we create variables to hold an album's photo asset, which we'll use as the album's cover image.
+And another variable to get each user-created album's asset from our smart album assets.

 3. Since we only want to fetch the most recent image in each user-created album, we use PHFetchOptions's fetchLimit and sortDescriptor to limit our fetch result to the most recently added asset in the album.

 4. We retrieve the album's first asset using the PHAsset's fetchAssets method (which is a PHFetchResult object) and set it as the cover asset.

-5. We grab the cover asset's image from PhotoKit's PHImageManager using our getAssetThumbnail method and then bind the title and image data to power our cell's UI.
+5. We grab the cover asset's image from PhotoKit's PHImageManager using our getAssetThumbnail method and then bind the title and image data to power our album cell's UI.

 Add the **numberOfRowsInSection** method